SMFA is Different

 Application fee or waiver.

 Tufts Writing Supplement.
-All applicants to Tufts respond to three supplemental prompts.
-For BFA and Combined Degree BFA + BA/BS applicants, the third prompt will challenge you to reflect specifically on your art practice.
+All applicants to Tufts respond to two supplemental prompts.
+For BFA and Combined Degree BFA + BA/BS applicants, the second prompt will challenge you to reflect specifically on your art practice.
 If you want to get a head start on your supplemental responses, you can view all Essay Questions on the Tufts Undergraduate Admissions site.

 High School Transcript including Senior Grades.